-The Aboriginal Australians were able to navigate across their harsh and unforgiving land by memorizing and following
+The Aboriginal Australians are able to navigate across their harsh and unforgiving land by memorizing and following

-the Songlines--an intricate series of song cycles that identified the landmarks that one needed to pass to get where one
+the Songlines--an intricate series of song cycles that identify the landmarks that one needs to pass to get where one

 needed to go.

-These songs described how the features of the land were created and named during the Dreamtime, the timeless
+These songs describe how the features of the land were created and named during the Dreamtime, the timeless

-era when the giants, heroes and monsters that serve as totems for the Aboriginal tribes walked the earth.
+era when the giants, heroes and monsters who serve as totems for the Aboriginal clans walked the earth.
 By singing the songs

-in the proper order, the Aborigines could walk across their nation's vast deserts and always know where they were.
+in the proper order, the Aborigines can walk across their nation's vast deserts and always know where they are.

 Far from aboriginal, most New Yorkers weren't even born here, and this overpopulated isle may seem like the opposite of